Ackerize/MyMoviesApp/README.md

 ## About
-This project is a React Native app that shows popular movies and also has a search bar to search for any movie. it uses Context API as a state management. to access the application you have to autenticate with the following credentials: </br>
+This project is a React Native app that shows popular movies and also has a search bar to search for any movie.
+It uses Context API as a state management.
+To access the application you have to autenticate with the following credentials: </br>
 email: **eve.holt@reqres.in** </br>
 password: **cityslicka**